Aadanthe Ado Type: Soundtrack

 The music, including film score, was composed by Ilaiyaraaja's youngest son, Yuvan Shankar Raja.
-The soundtrack comprises 7 tracks, composed by Yuvan Shankar Raja as well, out of which 5 songs were retained from the original film with minor modifications.
+The soundtrack comprises 7 tracks, composed by Yuvan Shankar Raja as well, out of which 4 songs were retained from the original film and 1 song was retained from Manadhai Thirudivittai with minor modifications.
 The lyrics were written by Surendra Krishna.
-"Todakotti" is best song of this Album.The audio was launched live through Gemini TV, whereas viewers themselves could release one of the songs, by calling on a certain number.
+The audio was launched live through Gemini TV, whereas viewers themselves could release one of the songs, by calling on a certain number.
 Out of 2.7 lakhs callers 7 people got the chance to release a song each.

+Reception

+Jeevi of Idlebrain.com rated the film 2.5/5 and wrote, "Though the narration sounded neat, the emotions of the film were not brought out.
+EVV should stop handling subjects which he is not familiar with and start adapting the his[sic] good old narration style, which has given his blockbusters in the past".